 I have a barbecue sandwich before lying down.
 I know it might fuck with my bowels, but when ya got IBS everything fucks with your bowels, so I say fuck it.
-I get one of those extra large surplus hamburger buns and filled it with slightly spicy, grilled, smoky pulled boston butt.
+I get one of those extra large surplus hamburger buns and fill it with slightly spicy, grilled, smoky pulled Boston butt.
 I add coleslaw and sweet pickles with mustard on the bottom piece of bread.
 It’s good.
 Since that last bout of bronchitis I’ve been having trouble tasting some things, but all of the flavor comes through with this sandwich.

 Little did I know that the barbecue would affect my mind, not my bowels.

 I open my eyes and I‘m standing in front of my old elementary school.
 I’m full grown and everything appears so small.
 The doors are rusted and falling off of the hinges, and it makes it easy for me enter.
 The walls are coated with years of thick dust and stained with dirt, while the paint slowly peels away from the dry wall.
 Long defunct bulletin boards sit unused while old rusted miniature desks are strewn about the hallways.
 It smells dank and old and sad; laced with pain and plain evil.
-As I blink a couple of times, I can see the ghost of children past moving through the halls in single files, led by teacher now decrepit or long dead.
-Second by second, the apparitions manifest into solid entities, laughing and yelling, some cavorting together, other subsisting alone.
+As I blink a couple of times, I can see the ghost of children past moving through the halls in single files, led by a teacher now decrepit or long dead.
+Second by second, the apparitions manifest in to solid entities, laughing and yelling, some cavorting together, others subsisting alone.

 Then I see me.
 I see me being led by the hand by my mother, the standard harbinger of my pain; pulling me out of my class.
 The class I hated but the only one I’d known that year.

 I know where I’m going.
 I know where she’s taking me.
-The land of lost.
+The land of the lost.
 The land of misfit toys.
 Where ‘problem’ kids are sent to rot and be forgotten.
 I know where I’m going.
 The label, the stigma, despite its falsehood.
 Despite that huge lie that it is.
 The retarded class.
 That’s where I’m going.
 That’s where I’m going.
 It hangs above my head, even now.
-It hands above my heart, even now.
+It hangs above my heart, even now.
 Coloring my every thought and aspiration, even though it is a lie.
 A lie whose truth can never be told enough.